RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### ADDRESS

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 An external environment to which commands can be submitted is identified by an environment name.
 Environment names are specified in the ADDRESS instruction to identify the environment to which a